-Safer Internet Day 2022 takes place on Tuesday, 8 February and our friends at Webwise are here to tell us how Primary Schools can get involved.
+Safer Internet Day 2022 takes place on Tuesday, 8 February and Webwise want Post Primary schools, their teachers, students and parents to get involved.

 1. Get free wristbands for your schools for Safer Internet Day

 Regardless of how big or small your event or activity is, if you are marking Safer Internet Day – let us know!
 The interactive Safer Internet Day map of Ireland highlights the schools and organisations from all over Ireland that are taking part.